-Welcome to Human Physiology FLIPPED!
+Welcome to Human Physiology online!

 There will be a lot to learn during our first week of class.
 In addition to TWO full lectures about physiology (!!!), you will also learn how the course works, and meet your awesome classmates.
-For many reasons, I haven't actually taught a face-to-face class since spring 2020 (!!!), so please don't be shy about asking for what you need.
-I am excited for some super legit learning.
+Even though we are online, the learning we'll do is legit and having support from classmates will be very helpful.
+So here are our two very important tasks before we start our class: